pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/change-reference-to-value.md

 Go to before "getname"

 #|en| There's one more problem.
 Values with identical data should be equal when compared.
-To do this in Java, define special <code>equals</code> and <code>hash</code> methods in the classes being compared.
+To do this in Java, define special `equals` and `hash` methods in the classes being compared.

 #|en| This is how it will look in our case.